 Hand ballot papers to Pupil Groups Leader to collate results.
 12 children will then go forward to the last stage of the process.
 This will be sent out to all classes.

 Children will then vote for 1 nominee for each group.
-They write their chosen nominee on a separate piece of paper for each group and post them in the ballot boxes.
+They write their chosen nominee on a whiteboard for each group for their teacher to count the votes.